Root Canal Treatment Procedure in Lower Manhattan

 • Avoiding strong biting or chewing with the treated tooth for a few days

-If your tooth is comfortable a few days following root canal treatment, you should contact your dentist to schedule an appointment to have the tooth restored with a crown or finishing filling as soon as possible.
+If your tooth is comfortable a few days following root canal treatment, you should contact your dentist to schedule an dental appointment to have the tooth restored with a crown or finishing filling as soon as possible.
 After the final restoration is in place, you must continue diligent daily brushing and flossing, as well as regular dental checkups and cleanings to ensure that the tooth remains healthy.

 What Is Root Canal Retreatment?